-On the night of April 14, 1912 disaster struck.
+On the night of April 14, 1912 as the Titanic was steaming 370 miles southeast of Newfoundland in the North Atlantic, disaster struck.
 The collision with the iceberg cased too much damage for the watertight compartments and emergency pumps to handle.
 In less than three hours, the ship would be underwater standing its passengers in scattered lifeboats and in the freezing water. by the time help arrived the next morning by the RMS Carpathia, a Cunard liner in the area, many of the passengers had already frozen to death.

 As a result of the tragedy, many maritime laws that were adopted are still in use today.